 In the end, we decided to keep them and go forward with usability testing.
 It was the right thing to do.
 When testing the Android version of the app, we pinpointed issues users were having with the onboarding flow, which was originally quite complex.
 We were able to fix this early on, which prevented costs incurred from sharing the app with everyone and having thousands of users partially use the product without generating any revenue.

-Despite the tight schedule we were on, taking a little extra time to test helped us avoid plenty of cost-inducing headaches down the road and ensure that Monese’s launch was as brilliant as it could be.
+Despite the tight schedule we were on, taking a little extra time to conduct some usability testing helped us avoid plenty of cost-inducing headaches down the road and ensure that Monese’s launch was as brilliant as it could be.

 This might be the easiest myth to debunk, as metrics are in some way the only thing management understands!
 You can’t defend an idea with a gut feeling.
 And you can’t necessarily do it with expertise either.
 This is something we encounter with clients all the time.
 But metrics strengthen projects and proposals through measurable data.
 Proof that can be quantified and monetized isn’t just convincing—it’s ideal.

 I witnessed this recently, as Mooncascade was discussing how much it should invest in an updated version of its webpage.
-One of our product managers built up a case based on usability metrics, which compared the current version to a new version and showed how the improved website would generate significantly more value for us.
+One of our product managers built up a case based on data from usability testing, which compared the current version to a new version and showed how the improved website would generate significantly more value for us.
 That’s exactly what management wanted to hear.
 So our new website is in the works.
-You can read more how we did it from our blog post 5 steps for data-driven feature prioritization.
+You can read more how we did it from our blog post How To Improve Your Data-driven Decision Making.